otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Profile (PREKEY-PROF)
   The Prekey Profile created as described in the section "Creating a Prekey Profile" of the OTRv4 specification.
 This value is optional.

+Q (BYTE)
+  A number indicating whether there are 0, 2 or 3 proofs attached to this message.

+Proofs (PREKEY-PROOF)
+  `Q` proofs indicating the validity of the values submitted.
+The proofs will be in this order: Prekey Message ECDH proof, Prekey Message DH proof, Prekey Profile ECDH proof.
+If `J` is zero, the Prekey Profile ECDH proof will be missing.
+If `N` is zero, the two Prekey Message proofs will be missing.

 Prekey MAC (MAC)
   The MAC with the appropriate MAC key of everything: from the message type to